-If you are already familiar with the company and their products and want to buy their audio amplifier click here to buy it at the best price (currently its on special offer at amazon with a $50 saving).
+If you are already familiar with the company and their products and want to buy their audio amplifier then click here to visit amazon to buy now.
 On the other hand, if you want to find out more, please read on.
 The aim of this article is to give you the information you need to make an informed decision and decide if this hearing product is right for you.

 Who are LifeEar?